Djokovic rallies to reign over Tsitsipas in Rome

-Novak Djokovic had to battle back more than once before eventually getting the better of Stefanos Tsitsipas in Rome, keeping alive his hopes of a sixth Internazionali BNL d'Italia title.

-The reigning champion was in trouble when play was halted in the quarter-final clash on Friday, trailing by a set and a break before persistent rain forced an early end to proceedings.
+The reigning champion was in trouble when play was halted in the quarter-final clash on Saturday (AEST), trailing by a set and a break before persistent rain forced an early end to proceedings.

 However, Djokovic was able to get back on level terms before the duo played out a see-saw deciding set that twice saw Tsitsipas hold control.

-The sixth seed – seeking a first win over the world number one on clay at the third attempt – even had the chance to serve out for the match when 5-4 ahead, only to falter with the finishing line in sight.
+The No.6 seed, who was seeking a first win over the world No.1 on clay at the third attempt, even had the chance to serve out for the match when 5-4 ahead, only to falter with the finishing line in sight.

-Djokovic instead claimed three games in a row to finally prevail after three hours and 16 minutes on court.
-He has little time to recover, though, as his semi-final match is scheduled for later on Saturday.
+Djokovic instead claimed three games in a row to prevail after three hours and 16 minutes on court.
+He has little time to recover, though, as his semi-final match is scheduled for later on Sunday (AEST).

-Next up will be Italian Lorenzo Sonego, the home favourite having produced a comeback of his own to see off Andrey Rublev 3-6 6-4 6-3 in another contest held over from Friday.
+Next up will be Italian Lorenzo Sonego, the home favourite having produced a comeback of his own to see off Andrey Rublev 3-6 6-4 6-3 in another contest held over from Saturday (AEST).

 Djokovic will hope for a more straightforward encounter after being pushed all the way by Tsitsipas, who will rue his missed chances.